Sensor Monitoring of Manhole Infrastructures

 The system prevents and mitigates the risk of gas explosions, stray voltage, flooding and other breaches of safety, environmental and quality control regulation.

-Positively received by our client, Plextek are now working with them to refine the current design for high volume production.
+Positively received by our client, Plextek are now working with them to refine the current design to support additional visual sensors and 4G capability.